Accreditation Commissioner Nominations

 Process and Schedule

-- October: Nominating Committee vets candidates; presents recommendations to Alliance Board Chair
+- August-September: Nominating Committee vets candidates; presents recommendations to Alliance Board Chair

-- November: Chair makes final selection and full Board ratifies; offers made to candidates
+- October-November: Chair makes final selection and full Board ratifies; offers made to candidates

-The goal of moving the accreditation program out of and beyond the status quo not only applies to the mechanics of the accreditation process, but also to the Accreditation Commission and its work.
-The Commission played a key role in envisioning the changes and shaping the new materials and process; it must now respond to the results of implementation by revising how it practically and philosophically carries out its core decision-making responsibilities, and ensure the new programmatic vision is sustained.
+The Commission played a key role in envisioning the changes, and shaping the new materials and process, associated with the reinvention of accreditation initiative between 2011-2014.
+Part of its work now is responding to the results of implementation and being thoughtful about how it practically and philosophically carries out its core decision-making responsibilities, ensures the new programmatic vision is sustained, and guides the program’s continued evolution and growth.

-Therefore, the Nominating Committee is looking for museum professionals:
+Therefore, the Nominating Committee is also looking for individuals:

-- with significant senior leadership experience who are champions of the new direction of the accreditation program and want to be part of a change process
+- with significant senior leadership experience who are champions of the new direction of the accreditation program and want to be part of its ongoing evolution

-- who are creative thinkers and are willing to be flexible as the Commission redefines how it does its work and the new processes play out
+- who are creative thinkers and are willing to be flexible as the Commission defines how it does its work and the new processes play out

 - committed to advancing museums and the field through the accreditation program and Continuum of Excellence